-Entered in Cee’s Black & White photo challenge with the theme of Texture.
+Entered in Cee’s Black & White Photo Challenge: Any Animal.

 I transited at Antwerpen-Centraal train station on my way from Amsterdam to Ghent in January.
 I’d read that it was considered the most beautiful train station in the world, as awarded by Mashable in 2014.
 Naturally, I was curious and was gobsmacked at its beauty.
 Unfortunately, I didn’t leave the station to photograph the exterior, but I did walk around a bit and took a few pics.

 I’d rather be taking photos of people going about their business, laughing, loving and living, than taking landscape photos.
 I’m much better at it.